mjhea0/thinkful-mentor/list_comprehensions/readme.md

 print create_list(alpha_list)
 ```

 Run the code.
 You should see the same output.
-Now read it outloud, left to write: "return the letter for each letter in `alpha_list` if it's greater than or equal to 'B'".
+Now read it outloud, right to left: "return the letter for each letter in `alpha_list` if it's greater than or equal to 'B'".
 Simple.
 Concise.
 Efficient.

 ## Part 2: Chained vs Nested